EliLillyCo/LillyMol/docs/Molecule_Lib/substructure.md

 Nitrogen atoms are in different rings `[/IWfsid1/IWrid1n].[/IWfsid1/IWrid2n]` would do that.
 The fused system identifiers must match, the ring id's must not.

-Note that both `rid` and `fsid` are limited to single digits.
+Note that both `rid` and `fsid` in a smarts are limited to single digits.
 That limitation is lifted in a query file.

 ### /IWfss